leonardblier/alrao/docs/index.md

 gradient descent, but via the switch model averaging method (see below).

 ![Before Alrao](img/beforealrao.png){:height="45%" width="45%"}   ![With Alrao](img/newalrao.png){:height="45%" width="45%"}
+*Left: a standard fully connected neural network for a classification task with three classes, made of a pre-classifier and a classifier layer.
+Right: Alrao version of the same network.
+The single classifier layer is replaced with a set of parallel copies of the original classifier, averaged with a model averaging method.
+Each unit uses its own learning rate for its incoming weights (represented by different styles of arrows).*

 For each classifier $C_{\theta^{\text{cl}}_{j}}$, we set a learning rate $\log \eta_{j} = \log \eta_{\min} +